gvwilson/thirdbit/src/fiction/madica/index.md

 Claws!"

 "Laurellen!" she shouted.
 "Laurellen!"
-It was like trying to swim upstream---no matter how hard she pushed and squeezed, she found herself being swept backward by the panicked crowd.
+It was like trying to swim upstream—no matter how hard she pushed and squeezed, she found herself being swept backward by the panicked crowd.

 The principal's voice rose above the frightened chatter.
 "Hurry,